 We are hiring!
 Do you love to bake or know someone who does?
 Join our fun team in Bellevue, WA helping to create some of the best gluten-free baked goods around!
 We produce a variety of products, and offer extensive training.
-Part and full time opportunites exist.
-Seeking summer help as well as long- term help.
+We anticipate having a full-time opening for a baker by April 1st.
+The position could begin as early as February on a part-time basis.
 The ideal candidate will have an interest or experience in cake decorating!
-Please send your resume and letter of interest to firstname.lastname@example.org.
+Please send your resume and letter of interest to email@example.com.

 RECIPE: Crostini with Heirloom Tomato Bruschetta